laravel/docs/structure.md

 <a name="the-console-directory"></a>
 #### The Console Directory

 The `Console` directory contains all of the custom Artisan commands for your application.
 These commands may be generated using the `make:command` command.
-This directory also houses your console kernel, which is where your custom Artisan commands are registered and your [scheduled tasks](/docs/{{version}}/scheduling) are defined.

 <a name="the-events-directory"></a>
 #### The Events Directory